2024 University of Oxford Chancellor election: Vacancy

 Baron Patten of Barnes had been elected as Chancellor of the University of Oxford in March 2003.
 In February 2024, he announced in a letter to the Vice-Chancellor of the university, Irene Tracey, that he would retire as Chancellor at the end of the academic year, after twenty-one years in post.
 He pointed out that he was coming up to his 80th birthday.

 In resigning, Patten quoted from the University of Oxford's statutes of 2002: "the Chancellor shall be elected by Convocation and shall hold office during his or her life or until his or her resignation."
-However the new Chancellor is due to serve for a 10 year term.